Lameguy64/PSn00bSDK/doc/cmake_reference.md

 `PSN00BSDK_TARGET` must be set regardless of whether or not `PSN00BSDK_TC` is also set.

-### `PSN00BSDK_LIBGCC` (`FILEPATH`)

-Path to the `libgcc` library bundled with the GCC toolchain.
-As required by GCC this library is always linked to all targets, regardless of whether any SDK libraries are linked or not.
-CMake will attempt to locate `libgcc` automatically after finding the toolchain, so setting this variable manually is not required in most cases.

 ## Internal settings

 These settings are not stored in CMake's cache and can only be set from within